ezclap-tv/mu-lang/site/book/src/values.md

 print(s[0..2]); // prints `["b", "c"]`
 ```

-Multiple slices may refer to the same array without each having its own copy of the elements.
+Any number of slices may refer to the same array.
 Any mutations to an array also affect any slices that refer to it:

 ```rust,ignore
 let mut a = ["a", "b", "c", "d", "e"];